buildpacks/rfcs/text/0000-stack-buildpacks.md

 A stack buildpack MAY NOT require any entries in the build plan (neither mixins nor non-mixins).
 This ensures that we do not need to re-run the detect phase.

-A userspace buildpack MAY require mixins in the build plan
+An application buildpack MAY require mixins in the build plan

 ```
 [[requires]]
 mixin = "<mixin name>"
 ```

-A userspace buildpack MAY NOT provide mixins in the build plan.
+An application buildpack MAY NOT provide mixins in the build plan.

 ### Resolving Mixins